 How To Stencil A Concrete Floor

-In the multitude of options for decorative concrete, one of the easiest to make a dramatic statement is with the use of stencils.
-We were recently contacted by a contractor and homeowner who were looking to finish a front porch and outdoor fireplace room.
-The…
+There are a multitude of options for decorative concrete.
+One of the easiest ways to make a dramatic statement is with the use of stencils.
+We were recently contacted by a contractor and homeowner who were looking to finish a front porch and outdoor fireplace…

 Professional vs. DIY Epoxy Garage Floors